 Entrance to Wellington is oversubscribed (with three applicants for every place).
 At 13, entrance requires registration in Year 6 (£200), ISEB Common Pre-Test, and existing school Head’s reference (to which significant weight is attached).

 Successful candidates are invited in Year 7 to one of six assessment days consisting of activities designed to “get to know the characters, strengths and personalities of each and every candidate during their day with us so we ensure a ‘whole child’ approach to the assessment process.”

 “The admissions process is not simply based on narrow academic criteria but on a broad, Eight Aptitudes approach – the very philosophy which underpins the life of the College.”

-Wellington is in the top-5 of schools offering the International Baccalaureate, designed to offer “a balanced, international and socially engaged education for the whole person” but traditional more intensive and focused A Levels are also offered according to the needs of the child.
-In 2016/17 97 pupils chose to pursue the IB Diploma instead of A-Levels.
+Wellington is in the top-5 of schools offering the International Baccalaureate, designed to offer “a balanced, international and socially engaged education for the whole person”, but traditional, more intensive, and focused A Levels are also offered according to the needs of the child.
+In 2016/17, 97 pupils chose to pursue the IB Diploma instead of A-Levels.
 Their average score was 39.1 points and, for the fourth year in a row, just under half the cohort (47 pupils in total) secured a score of 40+.
-Three students secured the full 45 point.
-At A Levels in 2015/16 the average qualification was AAA and, overall, 95% of grades achieved were A*-B. 80% of A Level students went on to their 1st choice university although specific numbers leaving for Oxbridge are not published.
+Three students secured the full 45 points.
+At A Levels in 2015/16, the average qualification was AAA and, overall, 95% of grades achieved were A* - B. 80% of A Level students went on to their 1st choice university, although specific numbers leaving for Oxbridge are not published.

 Wellington College is a Christian foundation, though remains open to and respectful of children from all religious faiths.